Keystone, Colorado Guided Snowmobile Tours

 Arrival, Check-in, and Gearing Up

-Transportation from High Country Tours is available from some area resorts, so give us a call once you arrive to schedule a pickup 45 to 90 minutes before your tour time.
-We require that you arrive at least 30 minutes before your scheduled tour and when you get to our outpost, we’ll have you fill out the appropriate paperwork.
+We ask that you arrive at least 30 minutes before your scheduled tour and when you get to our outpost, we’ll have you fill out the appropriate paperwork.
 Then, we’ll walk you through choosing and fitting appropriate riding gear.
-High Country Tours provides complimentary snow suits, boots, and DOT-rated helmets to all of our riders, but you can use your own gear if it meets our guidelines.
+High Country Tours provides complimentary snow suits, boots, and DOT-rated helmets to our riders, but you can use your own gear if it meets our guidelines.
+(Please note: our children’s snowsuits and boots are limited!)
 Our Heeney Outpost and Birdseye Outpost also provide indoor bathrooms.

 Meet Your Guide

-Once you’re all geared up, you’ll be sorted into a group and assigned a guide.
+Once you’re all geared up, you’ll be assigned a guide.
 Your highly experienced guide will demonstrate how to operate the snowmobiles, answer any questions you may have on how to operate the machines, and educate you on proper trail etiquette.

 Starting the Tour